hermanwh/howi-ml/README.md

 The package is published on PyPi ([https://pypi.org/project/howiml/](https://pypi.org/project/howiml/)).
 To install, do the following:
 - Install Python 3.6
+- Create a new project folder
 - Create a new virtual environment
 - pip install howiml

 Additional packages like Tensorflow, Keras etc. are automatically installed.
+This takes some time (approx. 5min), so be patient.

 # Usage
 Code documentation is available in the "docs" folder